busterswt/busterswt.github.io/_posts/2018-01-27-lisa-xprofile.markdown

 <div class="side-by-side">
     <div class="toleft">
         <p>The hardware itself is impressive, and is assembled by hand by the owner of VintageMicros, John Woodall.
 John is the exclusive distributer for the X/ProFile, and takes great pride in his work.
-The X/Profile can be installed inside the Lisa unit for a seamless look, or it can be installed in an external ProFile case with a power regulator that is available for an additional cost. </p>
+The X/Profile can be installed inside the Lisa unit for a seamless look, or it can be installed in an external ProFile case with a power regulator that is available for an additional cost.

+My Lisa is a Lisa 2/5, which is the second iteration of the system and resembles the Lisa 1 in almost every way.
+The Lisa 2/5 was originally equipped with a 5 Mhz Motorola 68000 processor, a built-in 400k Sony 3.5" floppy drive, and an external 5 megabyte Apple ProFile hard disk drive.
+The Lisa 2/5 also included two built-in external serial ports and a single built-in external parallel port.
+The Apple ProFile drive could be connected to the built-in parallel port or an expansion parallel port card if desired.</p>
     </div>

     <div class="toright">